ChrisMacNaughton/cargo-cacher/README.md

 replace-with = "mirror"
 ```

 Once this is in place, your builds will go through the local proxy, and the crates will be pulled down to the local filesystem when they are first requested.
-The path can be a remote hosst as long as the path is to /index.
+The path can be a remote host as long as the path is to /index.
 To run cargo-cacher, there are several arguments you probably want to use:

 ```
 USAGE: